mplaine/analyzing-job-postings-with-sql/README.md

 -->

-### 3. What are the most in-demand data science jobs in Finland?
+### 3. What are the most in-demand data science job roles in Finland?

+To identify the most demanded job roles in Finland, I filtered jobs by country and then grouped them by role.

 ```sql
 SELECT